mozilla/teach-api/README.md

 * `SECURE_PROXY_SSL_HEADER` is an optional HTTP request header field name and value indicating that the request is actually secure.
 For example, Heroku deployments should set this to `X-Forwarded-Proto: https`.
+* `DEFAULT_FROM_EMAIL` is the default email address to use for various automated correspondence from the site manager(s), such as password resets.
+Defaults to `webmaster@localhost`.
+* `EMAIL_BACKEND_URL` is a URL representing the email backend to use.
+  Examples include `console:`, `smtp://hostname:port`, and `smtp+tls://user:pass@hostname:port`.
+Mandrill can also be used via 'mandrill://your-mandrill-api-key', though this requires the [djrill][] package.
 * `LOGINAPI_URL` is the URL of the Webmaker login API server.
   Defaults to `https://login.webmaker.org`.
 * `LOGINAPI_AUTH` is the *username:password* pair that will be